A Better Place to Be

 "A Better Place to Be" is a song by Harry Chapin from his 1972 album, Sniper and Other Love Songs.
 The song is about a midnight watchman confiding in a waitress, while drinking gin, about a woman that he met a week before and had a one-night stand with.

 Released as a single, the song reached No. 18 on the Billboard Bubbling Under chart.
 A live version, from the 1976 album Greatest Stories Live, reached No. 86 on the Hot 100 chart.

+Record World called it a "distinctive Chapin narrative, this time a downbeat tale about two lonely people."

 According to Chapin, it was his favorite song that he wrote.

 Story

 The song begins with "a little man" sitting at a bar, looking glum.
 The waitress, who is described as a "big ol' friendly girl", notices this in him and asks him what his problem is.
 The little man ignores the waitress at first, but after "a couple of sips" of gin, he begins to tell her his story.

 The song then takes the little man's point of view as he states that he is a midnight watchman at a place called Miller's Tool & Die.
 One week earlier, he goes to a diner and sees a beautiful girl.
 Though worried that she's too good for him, the little man still attempts to "give her one good try."
 Stammering, he makes a fool of himself, but the girl takes his offer, saying in the song's refrain: